Emmerdale star Fiona Wade reveals the real reason she quit as she confirms exit from the soap

-Emmerdale star Fiona Wade has revealed the real reason she has chosen to leave the soap after almost fourteen years.
+As Priya in Emmerdale struggles with her PTSD, she makes a huge decision about her future, but is actress Fiona Wade leaving Emmerdale?

-Fiona has played Priya Sharma on Emmerdale since joining in September 2009.
+Fiona has played Priya for 14 years since joining in September 2009.

-Priya is set to leave the village amidst a kidnapping storyline which sees David attempt to prevent Priya from leaving for London with daughter Amba.
+The action on screen this week sees Priya offered a job in London, which she accepts.

 Fiona Wade reveals reasons behind leaving Emmerdale